 Due to reports of earlier than normal color we wanted to vary our routine.
 I’m normally up in Sugar Hill NH looking for peak fall foliage.
 Today I got off the highway at Henniker, NH and we located the Henniker covered bridge, which had a little color around it.

 After that, we drove the back roads towards Vermont and we came upon a low farm building with farm equipment on the roof???
 (If you click the photo of Hans on the Segway you can see the roof w/equipment.)

 I, of course, had to stop and photograph this and a few minutes after stopping the farmer came out of the barn to see what we were doing.
 What made this unusual was that he was on a Segway.
 He told us that he had health problems and this was the doctor’s way for him to get around the farm and not wear himself out.

 Hans Eccardt, the farmer has all the usual troubles in life from getting enough money for his products to raising animals and passing his farm down to his kids.
 I have to admit this is the first time I’d seen a farm museum as a way for a farmer to make money on top of selling produce.

 We left his farm driving the back roads of New Hampshire.
 We don’t like to drive the main roads when we go exploring.
 This doesn’t mean I want to go 4 wheeling with my Gran Marquis, but I still want to find things that you won’t see every day.

-What follows are some of the scenes and arts that Lisa and I found during our foliage travels through New Hampshire and Vermont.
+What follows are some of the scenes that Lisa and I found during our foliage travels through New Hampshire and Vermont.

 Even though it was still very early in the season for fall foliage color, Lisa and I were finding very pleasing color.
 Like most of you, I go traveling to these areas to find old barns with a backdrop of orange or red Maples and golden hued Birch.
 What do you go looking for???
 Leave a comment!